woodRock/fishy-business/docs/source/thoughts.rst

     * Each time we retell the story, we re-write it, and mis-remember it, the memory is foggyier than we think.
     * The metric of strong positive/negative emotion, while correlated, doesn't guarantee the accuracy of the memory.
     * Similar to how a model may also share a false confidence of its accuracy on an distinct outlier.

+2022-03-23 - Project Management
+    * Project management is important for self-supervised learning such as this PhD.
+    * I have created an agile kanban board to keep a public record of my work https://github.com/woodRock/fishy-business/projects/1
+    * We can use Github issues to link code commits to issues, and create user stories that achieve milestones.
+    * Basically, apply agile methodology from PMBOK to my studies, to avoid the Parkinson's law
+        * Parkinson's law - Parkinson's law is the adage that "work expands so as to fill the time available for its completion." (https://en.wikipedia.org/wiki/Parkinson%27s_law)
+    * My proposal and thesis are the first two major milestones that I can consider at this early stage.
+    * As I get stuck into implementation and actual work, many more milestones will arise.